-17.7 Notice to Fiscal Agent Concerning Any Remaining Deductible
+17.7 Remaining Deductible

 When the member receives a medical bill that is equal to or greater than the amount he or she still owes on the deductible, he or she can be certified for BadgerCare Plus.
 However, he or she is still responsible for the part of the bill that equals the deductible.
 BadgerCare Plus will consider the remainder of the bill for payment.
 See (Process Help, Chapter 19 Medicaid Deductible).